google/timesketch/docs/guides/user/import-from-json-csv.md

 # Create timeline from JSONL or CSV file

 You can ingest timeline data from a JSONL or CSV file.
-You can have any number of attributes/columns as you wish but there are some mandatory fields that Timeksketch needs in order to render the events in the UI.
+You can have any number of attributes/columns as you wish but there are some mandatory fields that Timesketch needs in order to render the events in the UI.

 **Mandatory fields:**